ec-jrc/re3gistry/sources/Registry-Federation-Tool/README.md

-# Registry-Federation-Tool
+# Register Federation Tool

+The **Registry Federation Tool**, previously known as "Register of Registers (RoR)", is an online platform providing a central access point aiming to bring together or federate code lists or semantic asset registers.

+##Features:

+- Intuitive harvesting control panel
+- Data access via interface and REST API
+- Configurable authentication system
+- Search in federated registry contents
+- Relationship tab
+- Implements ROR specification for the representation of code list extensions

+##Background
+> The JRC undertook the development of the INSPIRE Register Federation as part of ARE3NA, ISA Action 1.17

+##Known instances:
-The INSPIRE register federation is a distributed federation of registers related to the INSPIRE Directive.

-The development of the INSPIRE Register Federation was undertaken by the JRC as part of ARE3NA, ISA Action 1.17 The European Commission is operating a (central) registry providing common INSPIRE registers, e.g. to manage INSPIRE code lists or themes.
-Where Member States extend these code lists, they are obliged to make available the extended values in local registers.
-Such local registers can also support other use cases, e.g. the management of organisations in a country that have to implement INSPIRE, or thematic vocabularies, such as those provided by EU institutions and bodies.
+The [INSPIRE register federation](https://inspire.ec.europa.eu/register-federation/) is a distributed federation of registers related to the INSPIRE Directive operated by the European Commission.
+Where Member States need to extend INSPIRE agreed on code lists code lists, they must make available the extended values in local registers.
+Such local registers can also support other use cases, e.g. the management of organisations in a country that must implement INSPIRE or thematic vocabularies, such as those provided by EU institutions and bodies.

-The Register of Registers (RoR) is the central access point to the federation.
-It provides information about the registers included in the federation and the relationships between them, and allows searching for registers and the items contained in them.
-The RoR can be accessed using the RoR's graphical user interface or API, both of which are publicly accessible.

 # Registry federation tool architecture